 Getting to the Trailhead for Larch Valley

-To reach the Larch Valley and Sentinel Pass trailhead, drive to the Moraine Lake car park, 12 km from Lake Louise Village, then it is a few minutes’ walk along the lakeshore.
+To reach the Larch Valley and Sentinel Pass trailhead, drive to the Moraine Lake car park, 12km/7.5 miles from Lake Louise Village, then it is a few minutes walk along the lakeshore.

-There is a shuttle that runs from the Lake Louise lakeshore to Moraine Lake – it costs between $6 – $8 one way and runs regularly.
+There is a shuttle that runs from the Lake Louise lakeshore to Moraine Lake – it costs $8 return and runs regularly.
+Make sure you book your shuttle online to reserve a spot.
 You can check out the Banff and Lake Louise website for more details.

 Where to Stay For This Moraine Lake Hike